Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

-as first $N\rightarrow\infty$ and then $\epsilon\rightarrow0,$ where $B_{\epsilon}(\mu)$ denotes a ball of radius $\epsilon$ centered at a given probability measure $\mu$ in the space $\mathcal{P}(X)$ (equipped with a metric defining the weak topology).
-In words this means that the probability of finding a cloud of $N$ points $x_{1},...,x_{N}$ on $X$ such that the corresponding measure $\frac{1}{N_{k}}\sum_{i}\delta_{x_{i}}$ approximates a volume form $\mu$ is exponentially small unless $\mu$ is a minimizer of $F.$ \begin{cor} Let $X$ be a variety of general type.
+as first $N\rightarrow\infty$ and then $\epsilon\rightarrow0,$ where $B_{\epsilon}(\mu)$ denotes a ball of radius $\epsilon$ centered at a given probability measure $\mu$ in the space $\mathcal{M}_{1}(X)$ (equipped with a metric compatible with the weak topology).
+In other words this means that the probability of finding a cloud of $N$ points $x_{1},...,x_{N}$ on $X$ such that the corresponding measure $\frac{1}{N_{k}}\sum_{i}\delta_{x_{i}}$ approximates a volume form $\mu$ is exponentially small unless $\mu$ is a minimizer of $F.$ \begin{cor} Let $X$ be a variety of general type.
 Then the one-point correlation measures $\nu_{k}:=\int_{X^{N-1}}\mu^{(N_{k})}$ of the canonical point processes define a sequence of canonical measures on $X$ converging weakly to $dV_{KE}$.
-Moreover, the curvature forms of the corresponding metrics on $K_{X}$ defined by the sequence $\nu_{k}$ converge weakly to the unique Kähler-Einstein metric $\omega_{KE}$ on $X.$ \end{cor} The last statement in the previous corollary concretely says that the unique Kähler-Einstein metric $\omega_{KE}$ on $X$ may be recovered as the weak limit of the following sequence of quasi-explicit canonical positive currents in $c_{1}(K_{X}):$
+Moreover, the curvature forms of the corresponding metrics on $K_{X}$ defined by the sequence $\nu_{k}$ converge weakly to the unique Kähler-Einstein metric $\omega_{KE}$ on $X.$ \end{cor} The last statement in the previous corollary concretely says that the unique (possible singular) Kähler-Einstein metric $\omega_{KE}$ on $X$ (whose existence was established in the seminal works of Aubin \cite{au} and Yau \cite{y} when $K_{X}$ is ample and in \cite{egz,begz,bbgz} in general) may be recovered as the weak limit of the following sequence of quasi-explicit canonical positive currents in $c_{1}(K_{X}):$